-- 1. From the Start screen, type control panel, and then select Control Panel from the list of applications. - 2.
+- 1. From the Start screen, type control panel, and then select Control Panel. - 2.
 Select Hardware and Sound, and then select Sound.

 Using video

 Your computer is a powerful video device that enables you to watch streaming video from your favorite websites and download video and movies to watch on your computer when you are not connected to a network.